Steve Thomas (television)

-Stephen Thomas (born 1952) is an American author, builder and television personality.
-He was the host of the PBS home renovation series This Old House from 1989 to 2003 and of Renovation Nation, on Discovery's former Planet Green channel, for two seasons (2008-2010) until its cancellation.
+Stephen Thomas (born 1952) is an American author, builder, sailor, and television personality.
+He was the host of the PBS home renovation series This Old House from 1989 to 2003 and of Renovation Nation on Discovery's Planet Green channel from 2008 to 2010 until its cancellation.

 Biography

 Thomas was born in 1952 in Pomona, California, and is the eldest of six children.
-His interest in construction and renovation came from his father who used to buy and repair old houses to accommodate his growing family.
-The grandfather of Steve Thomas, Rooney Thomas was also a do it yourself guy and an Episcopal missionary in the Alaskan Arctic.
+His father—who used to buy and repair old houses to accommodate his growing family and served in the Pacific theatre in World War II—influenced his interest in construction as well as sailing.
+He is the grandson of Episcopal missionary to the Alaskan Arctic, Rooney Thomas.

 Education

 Thomas received his bachelor's degree in philosophy from The Evergreen State College in Olympia, Washington.
-While at Evergreen, he supported himself as a licensed painting contractor and carpenter.
+While at Evergreen, he supported himself as a painting contractor and carpenter.

-Sailing and construction
+Sailing and research

 At the age of 13, Thomas decided he wanted to go sailing, so he bought his first sailboat.
 In 1977, Thomas worked as a carpenter on a 75 ft ketch under construction in Antibes, France.
-He also logged many nautical miles sailing a 43 ft wooden sloop from England to San Francisco via the Panama Canal, Galapagos Islands, Marquesas, and Hawaii.
-In the early 1980s inspired by an old dream he went on sailing across the Pacific.
-This voyage led him to Satawal where he met Mau Piailug and spent months learning the ancient technique of star path navigation.
-He moved to Massachusetts in 1980.
+He also logged many nautical miles sailing a 43 ft wooden sloop from England to San Francisco via the Panama Canal, Galapagos Islands, Marquesas, and Hawaii as part of a business venture.

+In the early 1980s, inspired by an old dream, Thomas journeyed across the Pacific to Yap and then Satawal to learn the satawalese language and the ancient sailing technique of the "Talk of Navigation" under Mau Piailug.
+In addition to publishing the book The Last Navigator documenting this experience, Thomas' research is housed in The Steve Thomas Traditional Micronesian Navigation Collection 1983-1989 at the Manoa Library at the University of Hawaii.

 Television

 In 1989, Thomas returned to Satawal where he filmed the documentary The Last Navigator with Piailug for the PBS series Adventure.

 In 1989, while researching his next book, on his family's history in the Alaskan Arctic, Thomas was approached by people from the PBS series This Old House who had already screened more than 400 candidates.
 He was cast to replace Bob Vila and hosted the show from 1989 through 2003.